Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Neutron Star Ocean Oscillation Modes

 The Lagrangian perturbation for density can be written as

 where the first equality is the definition of the Lagrangian perturbation in terms of the Eulerian perturbation and the second equality arises from conservation of mass \citep{1978ApJ...221..937F}.
-If the oscillations are adiabatic, the Lagrangian perturbations for pressure and density are related to one another by
+If the oscillations are adiabatic, the Lagrangian perturbations for pressure and density are related by

 where $\Gamma_1$ is the adiabatic index.
 We note that $\Gamma_1$ does not necessarily equal $\Gamma$.
 When $\Gamma_1\neq\Gamma$, the neutron star is stratified and can sustain internal $g$-modes \citep{1988ApJ...325..725M, 1995ApJ...449..800B, 1996ApJ...460..827B, 2020PhRvD.101h3001A, 2021MNRAS.504.1273P}.